9 Places to Get Great Green Gifts (plus Bonus Recommendations!)

 Plants.
 Shop a nursery, give something that grows.
 Many online companies will now ship plants of all sizes.

 Art.
 Music downloads are waste-free!
 And supporting independent artists is a great gift to the recipient AND the artist.
-I still have music for sale on CDBaby and iTunes, though I put my music career aside to return to health coaching and herbalism.
-Better yet, support one of the many artisst you must know (Invest in paintings and photography too!)
+I still have music for sale (email me to purchase a download if you like, or check the usual sites).
+Better yet, support one of the many other artists you may know.
+(Invest in paintings and photography too!)

-And finally: check this out and take the pledge.
+And finally: check out SIMPLIFY THE HOLIDAYS, and take the pledge.
 And get this booklet.
 Many resources here, including a guide, tips, an alternative gift registry (to give experiences) and more.

 From Center for a New American Dream, who used to publish all my gift guides.